 Is honey cruelty-free?

-Here are two more points for thought: The bees’ honey, which in nature is made by bees for bees, is taken from them to be sold to humans, and they are given a form of sugar-water to eat instead.
+Here are two more points for thought: The bees’ honey, which is made by the bees for bees, is taken from them to be sold to humans, and they are given a form of sugar-water to eat instead.
 I don’t know if this is bad for them, but I can only imagine that their own honey is the absolute best thing for their health … just like mother’s milk is better for a baby than formula.
 Furthermore, some beekeepers clip the wings of the queen bee to prevent her and her colony from swarming.
 Is this a cruelty-free practice?

 Is honey good for you?

 On the flip side, I will say that my friend Steve Blake, Doctor of Holistic Health in Nutritional Biochemistry and author of 29 health books, says that honey is actually healthy in small quantities – something rare for a non-vegan food.
 He says, “Honey is unusual in that it is a healthful non-vegan food.
 Raw, unfiltered honey contains propolis, which is a powerful antimicrobial.
 The pollen in unfiltered honey is also very nutritious and energizing.”
 However, Steve does not eat honey as a vegan, because he says, “flower pollen is available directly, without bothering any bees.”

 I don’t want to get bogged down in ethics of insects.